At Link2Feed, we have heard consistently how challenging it was to find and facilitate referrals to pantry clients.

 We are very excited about this new model, which we believe can be replicated throughout other communities where Link2Feed is in use.

-Food pantries enroll clients in the Link2Feed software, and record each time that person receives a service (food or otherwise) from their organization.
+Food pantries enroll clients in Link2Feed’s food pantry software, and record each time that person receives a service (food or otherwise) from their organization.
 This creates a standardized intake (interview) process, which helps to establish a relationship between staff/volunteers of pantries and their clients as well as saves the client from answering the same questions at multiple locations.

 The information can then be reported on, in aggregate, for an individual organization, or all locations in a community using Link2Feed.

 When a client is receiving food and expresses a need for other services, the user can simply search the Open Referral data set from within Link2Feed for programs near the client’s address.
 This will ensure that the client leaves with food that day and are also connected to services that can help address their root-cause needs.